 Ethan Watters published a book Crazy Like Us: The Globalization of the American Psyche, which details how psychiatry and psychopharmacology have collaborated to basically make the rest of the world as miserable as America, even in places where mental health has historically been treated much more holistically, or where those undergoing altered states of consciousness were actually revered.

 The symbol for western medicine is the Rod of Asclepius; you know, that snake winding itself around a stick.
 Snakes are poisonous, and the Greeks knew this.
 Pharmakon means drug, medicine, poison.
 I have to get my blood drawn twice a year to make sure the drug/medicine I’ve been on for eighteen years isn’t poisoning my liver.
+Addiction to drugs require immediate attention from experts at the drug rehab at muse.

 As a child abuse survivor, I hold a great deal of ambivalence in my body — love for my perpetrators, as well as justifiable anger.
 They are both there.
 Medicine, poison.